brice/seven-adventure/Week1/README.md

 ### Day 3 : Serious change

+Remember : A class is a module

+How to define a superclass

+   >> class MyString < String
+   >> end

 OpenClass : To extends a class and create new function we just need to define function this way.

     >> class NilClass